 When it comes to building your brand, there’s no question that creating your own website gives you more control of your brand image.
 As anyone who’s visited Amazon or eBay knows, there are very few options for controlling how your product pages look.

-Colors, fonts, and layouts are pretty much standardized in these marketplaces, though eBay does give you more options than Amazon once the user scrolls down the product pages a bit.
-However, no one can really claim that any of these pages are very dynamic.
+Colors, fonts, and layouts are pretty much standardized in these marketplaces.
+Of course, each one is a bit different. eBay, for example, give you more options than Amazon once the user scrolls down the product pages a bit.
+However, no one will claim that any of these product pages are very dynamic.

-Naturally, there are some things you can do to differentiate yourself.
+Naturally, there are some things you can do to differentiate yourself as a marketplace shop:

 Having your own website lets you create the experience you want your customers to have.
 Your brand should have a personality.
 It should symbolize your target group’s lifestyle and this should be reflected in the design of your website.

 The Crofthouse definitely creates a cozy vibe on their website.

 For companies that are looking to create a brand that targets a niche audience with a specific buyer persona in mind, doing business on your own website is the way to go.

 Getting traffic to your website is an important element to your online shop's success.
 Your online marketing efforts can be vital to driving potential customers to your shop.

 Creating a brand for yourself may be a goal of yours, but that is a long game.
 It takes time (and is definitely worth the effort!), but generating sales in the short-term is also important.